 Jennifer holds a BS in Telecommunications and BA in Public Relations from the University of Oregon.

 Jessica Macaluso is the Executive Director of Advancement Services for the University of California, Davis.
 Jessica and her team develop and provide advancement services solutions with the front-line fundraiser in mind.

 With nearly 20 years of experience in corporate sales, political and nonprofit fundraising, and operations, Jessica is passionate about improving both internal and external processes to drive a leaner, more efficient business while supporting the UC Davis philanthropic goals and priorities.

 Jessica is an active member of CASE as a District VII speaker and judge for District VII 2016 Awards of Excellence for Advancement Services, as well as a judge for the 2015 Circle of Excellence awards for Advancement Services Programs.
 She holds a BS in Mass Communications and a BA in English Literature from Appalachian State University.

 Vicky H. Medlock, a 30 year career advancement veteran, has enjoyed a rich and diverse background serving higher education (public and private) and association programs.
 Her experience encompasses gift processing, reporting, records, annual giving, donor relations, events, research, alumni affairs, campaign programming, human resources, finance and operations, training, strategic planning and board relationships.

-Vicky currently serves as the Associate Vice President for Advancement Operations at Augusta University.
-Previously held leadership positions include Shenandoah University, The National Rifle Association of America, the University of South Florida, the University of Cincinnati and the University of Florida.
+Vicky currently serves as the Senior Director of Advancement Services at Rollins College.
+Previously held leadership advancement services positions include Augusta University, Shenandoah University, The National Rifle Association of America and the University of South Florida.